pgpbpadilla/pgpbpadilla.github.io/_drafts/chollet-general-intelligence-test.liquid.md

-By measuring abilities the emphasis is on the system's capacity for generalization, that is, the ability to deal with related tasks it's never seen before, or completely unrelated tasks. systems that can learn more skills more quickly can be said to be more intelligent.
+By measuring abilities the emphasis is on the system's capacity for generalization, that is, the ability to deal with related tasks it's never seen before, or completely unrelated tasks.
+Systems that can learn new skills more efficiently can be said to be more intelligent.

-### Choosing priors

-Chollet emphasizes the need to control the priors, and they should be human priors, a practical reason for this is learning efficiency.
+## Priors: controlling what the system knows

+To get human-like intelligence, some assumptions have to be built-in.
+This will help the system learn certain skills faster.
+These assumption are the system's _priors_.

-If we provide agents with specific priors then we're giving them hints about the structure of their environment.
-This has the effect -- already known for humans -- of making the agents acquire specific categories of abilities very efficiently.
+By controlling the priors it's possible to define what the system knows about the its environment.
+In humans, these priors allow them to acquire specific categories of abilities very efficiently.

-When no priors are given, the agent has to also learn the structure of the environment, this requires more computational resources and may result in agents that are very intelligent but maybe not as efficient at learning skills that are relevant in a human context.
+Controlling priors is also a way to direct what kind of skills the system should learn more efficiently.
+If no priors were given, the system would have to learn the structure of the environment and there's no guarantee that the skills acquired will be useful in a human-centric context.

-Chollet thinks this anthropocentrism is legitimate and necessary because it's the only scope we can meaningfully approach and asses.
+According to Chollet, this anthropocentrism is legitimate and necessary because it's the only scope we can meaningfully approach and asses.

-The relevant priors would then be, _objectness_, _agentness_, _natural numbers_,
-_arithmetic_, _elementary geometry and topology_. _Objectness_ is about the human
-intuitions about what objects are, their boundaries and how they interact. _Agentness_ is the perception that certain objects behave as if they had intentions, or goals.
-The ability to count objects and the understanding of the effects of adding and subtracting objects is part of the _arithmetic_ and _numeric_ priors.
-Orientation in 2- and 3-dimensional space and performing basic spatial transformation on objects accounts for the _geometrical_ an _topological_ priors.

-## abc
+## Program synthesis

-There are some differences in terminology between [Hutter's](hutter-aixi) and Chollet's models:

-- the _Agent_ becomes a _System_
-- the agent's _Actions_ becomes a _Skill program_
-- the _Environment_ becomes a _Task_

-Despite these differences the models  have a lot in common, e.g., they both learn via reinforcement, however, Chollet makes a distinction between the _Intelligent System_ and it's output, which he calls a _Skill program_.
-Also, the environment is reduced in scope and only represents a specific task.

-An intelligent system is presented with multiple tasks, each time, it will try to produce a skill program to solve the task.
-The task presents different situations to the skill program, and the skill program generates a response.
-The response is evaluated and two outputs are generated, a score for the current response and feedback to the intelligent system.
+During it's lifetime, a system will face many situations in which it is required to solve a particular task, it does so by generating a skill program.

+The system is evaluated and rewarded when it is able to produce program that achieves an acceptable performance solving the task.

+The intelligence of the system given by its ability to generate a sufficiently good task-specific skill program for multiple tasks.

 <div style="text-align: center">
     <img src="/assets/images/chollet-system-skill-task.png">